 (b) seal up the said several packets and endorse the same with a description and the number of the contents thereof respectively, and the name of the region or the district and the date of the polling, and shall sign the endorsement, and forthwith forward the said packets to the Clerk of the Council or the Clerk of the Assembly, as the case may be;

-(c) seal up, endorse, and transmit in a similar manner to the same Clerk a packet or packets, as the case may require, containing all ballot papers printed for the said election and not used by him or by Deputy or Assistant Returning Officers or presiding officers;
+(c) seal up, endorse, and transmit in a similar manner to the same Clerk a packet or packets, as the case may require, containing all ballot papers printed for the said election and not used by him or by deputy or assistant returning officers or presiding officers;

 (d) seal up, endorse, and transmit to the Electoral Commissioner the marked rolls used at the election and all declarations in the prescribed form, excluding declarations relating to early votes, absent votes and provisional votes cast under section 119(4a), 122(2), or 122A, received by himself and the presiding officers;

-(e) the Clerk of the Council, the Clerk of the Assembly, or the Electoral Commissioner, as the case may be, shall forthwith give or send to the Returning Officer a receipt under his hand for the said packets.
+(e) the Clerk of the Council, the Clerk of the Assembly, or the Electoral Commissioner, as the case may be, shall forthwith give or send to the returning officer a receipt under his hand for the said packets.

 [Section 151 amended by No. 44 of 1911 s.
 43; No. 58 of 1951 s.
 19; No. 68 of 1964 s.
 29; No. 40 of 1987 s.
 74 and 84; No. 79 of 1987 s.
 70; No. 36 of 2000 s.
 48(1).]